timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 A trained eye can already see some points of interest there.
 For instance, ending about a quarter way into the graph there is a short period where the growth rate flattens out significantly.
 What happened then?

 First we have to answer the question of when the flattening happened.
 Putting a label on our x axis should help.
 Rickshaw gives us a helper for time based axes.
-After we modify our data transformation script to use epoch seconds for the x values we can pass our graph along to Rickshaw.Graph.Axis.Time's constructor.
-When the graph's render() function is later called Rickshaw examines the x domain and determines the time unit being used, and labels the graph accordingly.
+After we modify our data transformation script to use epoch seconds for the `x` values we can pass our graph along to `Rickshaw.Graph.Axis.Time`'s constructor.
+When the graph's `render()` function is later called Rickshaw examines the x domain and determines the time unit being used, and labels the graph accordingly.
 The styling we included lines up the labels nicely across the bottom of our graph.

-Our updated transform_epoch.pl uses epoch seconds for x.
+Our updated [transform_epoch.pl](http://code.shutterstock.com/rickshaw/tutorial/transform_epoch.pl) uses epoch seconds for `x`.
 Let's see how we do.

 ```r